ysdn2019/Graduates-List/graduates/tabita-petre.md

 ---
 path: /work/hassle-free
 graduate: Tabita Petre
-mainimg: /assets/work/petre_tabita_project1_web_main.png
+cover: /assets/work/petre_tabita_project1_web_main.png
-thumbnailimg: /assets/work/petre_tabita_project1_web_thumbnail.png
+thumbnail: /assets/work/petre_tabita_project1_web_thumbnail.png
 title: Hassle Free Clinic for Sexual Health
 groupmembers:
-fields: Branding, Typography
+category: Branding, Typography
 mediumdimensions: Brand Manual, 11x8.5in
 description: Rebranded the visual identity of a sexual health clinic in Toronto for Corporate Identity class.
 The aim was to make Hassle Free Clinic easily accessible online to users, and attract more donors in order to improve the services offered by the clinic by creating a lasting, personalized and distinctive brand.
 digitallink: https://www.tabitapetre.com/hassle-free